nightfury1802/SimVault/README.md

 # SimVault

-**A unified knowledge graph and semantic search engine for Simscape/Simulink powertrain model libraries — built so AI agents can assemble physically-valid models without hallucinating wires.**
+**A unified knowledge graph and semantic search engine for Simscape/Simulink model libraries — built so AI agents can assemble physically-valid models without hallucinating wires.**

 ---